michaelkochub/michaelkochub.github.io/_posts/2017-08-19-default-val-lambdas.md

 Now while your first reaction may be 😱 I think you'll be able to sort this one out.
 Since this is the **Generalize** phase, I will not be explaining this one.
 But, you can try applying the workflow you learned while deciphering code obfuscated by _default-valued lambdas_ to deciphering this case, where we have code obfuscated by _nested lambdas_.
 Since I'm feeling generous, however, I've included a slightly watered-down example you can take a look at as well.
 If you want the full experience, however, I recommend only looking at the code snippet above.

+By the way, the inner, nested lambda satisfies the definition of a [closure][closure] because we have an nested function that accesses values from the local variables of the higher-order function.
+Perhaps I'll have a post about that...

 ```python
 product = lambda f,g:lambda x,y:f(x)*g(y)
 prduct(lambda k:k+1,lambda j:j-1)(5, 5) # 24